Petrol, diesel prices remain unchanged across metro cities: Check fuel rates here

 State-run oil refiners such as Indian Oil, Bharat Petroleum, and Hindustan Petroleum revise the fuel rates on a daily basis, by taking into account the crude oil prices in the international markets, and the rupee-dollar exchange rates.

-Crude oil prices on Thursday fell Rs 41 to Rs 6,350 per barrel after participants cut their positions.
-On the Multi Commodity Exchange, crude oil for the February delivery dropped by Rs 41, or 0.64 per cent, to Rs 6,350 per barrel with a business volume of 9,358 lots.
+Crude oil prices rose Rs 84 to Rs 6,403 per barrel on Monday as participants widened their positions on a firm spot demand.
+On the Multi Commodity Exchange, crude oil for the February delivery traded higher by Rs 84, or 1.33 per cent, at Rs 6,403 per barrel in 10,184 lots.

-Globally, West Texas Intermediate crude oil was trading 0.32 per cent lower at USD 86.68 per barrel.
-Meanwhile, international benchmark Brent crude was quoting 0.66 per cent lower to trade at USD 87.86 per barrel in New York.
+Globally, West Texas Intermediate crude oil was up 0.59 per cent to USD 85.64 per barrel, while Brent crude traded 0.49 per cent higher at USD 88.32 per barrel in New York.